 Because they are meant to go on the road, they needed good envelopes, so we made them out of leather, lined with silk and stiffened with a piece of matboard.
 We made simple dorset buttons to close them.

-Interestingly, as I was downloading these photos I came across a folder of the girl’s pilgrimage photos.
-It contained shots of one of these in action.
+Interestingly, as I was downloading these photos, I came across a folder of pictures from the girl’s walking pilgrimage.
+One photo captured this nice moment with an antimension in action.
 It’s nice to see it in use on a joyful occasion – often not the case with these.

 Regrettably, we only had a few of these relics made into antimensions.
 We regularly get requests for them, but I believe that they have been distributed to members of our order for their use.